-Exterior color and reflectivity standards for buildings. residential areas
+Exterior color and reflectivity standards for buildings.

-In any residential area, Exterior building colors shall have a "light reflective value" (LRV) within the range of 20% to 50% LRV rating.
+Exterior building colors shall have a "light reflective value" (LRV) within the range of 20% to 50% LRV rating.
 Stucco and other materials with colors similar to those illustrated in Exhibit 18 may be used, as long as they have integral color or a final stucco coat with a painted surface and meet the standards for reflectivity and harmony with the natural landscape.
 (See Chapter 3 Section II - General Standard B.1. for more details about Exterior Finishes permitted by the Plan.)